MaverikKKKK/PEI-Assignment/README.md

 **Note: Kindly install Graphviz and refer to document for setup.
 Link : https://graphviz.org/download/**

+## Understanding flow of Work

+1. Extract, & Transformation of Data in Python
+2. Performing Exploratory Data Analysis in Python
+   a.
+Check Data Integrity, Correctness & Completeness
+   b.
+Checked Duplicate Data to remove redundancy
+   c.
+Check for Outliers - Box Plot Method and Skewness checked
+3. Data Modelling - Snowflake Schema
+4. Export Final Tables for Visualisation
+5. Dashboard Created for Tracking Metrics using Tableau

 ## Data Exploration and Cleaning

 **1. Initial Analysis:** We start by exploring the datasets to understand the data structure and content.
 This includes checking for missing values, duplicates, and any inconsistencies.